Costa Rica Food: Top 25 Costa Rican Dishes

 15. Pastel de Yuca (Cassava Pie)

-Pastel de Yuca is similar to lasagna, this makes it a great dish for lunch or dinner.
+Pastel de Yuca is similar to lasagna, which makes it a great dish for lunch or dinner.
 Instead of pasta sheets, a cream cheese mashed cassava mix is used.
 It is built in layers alternating between ground or shredded meat (beef, pork, chicken), homemade tomato sauce, and cheese.

 The following foods are not native to Costa Rica, they originated in other parts of the world, however, with a few modifications, they have been embraced by Costa Ricans for hundreds of years, and have become part of their traditional cuisine.

 Christmas without tamales in Costa Rica would be like Christmas without a Christmas tree.
 Costa Ricans wait all year long to enjoy this delicious tradition that is kept alive and strong by most Costa Rican families at this festive time of year.
 Tamales consist of well-seasoned pork meat rolled in a combination of cornmeal, sweet peas, finely cut carrots, and bell peppers.

 All this is wrapped in banana leaves and steamed above huge pots of boiling water.
 Any time is a good time to enjoy tamales, they are eaten for breakfast, lunch, dinner, and any time in between – particularly with some good Costa Rican coffee.

-Picadillo is made with ground or shredded meat (pork, beef, or chicken), onion, bell pepper, and cut up vegetables.
-In Costa Rica, the most common picadillos are made of chayote, potato, green plantain, or arracacha (a root vegetable resembling fat short carrots, brown on the outside and white on the inside).
+Picadillo is made with ground or shredded meat (pork, beef, or chicken), onion, bell pepper, and cut-up vegetables.
+In Costa Rica, the most common Picadillo are made of chayote, potato, green plantain, or arracacha (a root vegetable resembling fat short carrots, brown on the outside and white on the inside).

 Picadillo is usually served with corn tortillas, white rice, casados, and as a stuffing for empanadas.